bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 Among other things, Silk provides a helpful `Canvas` widget which makes it easy to register some code that will automatically get called for you once per frame.

-Plus, thanks to Silk, it was trivial to make the clock color mode aware.
+Using `Canvas`, it was trivial to make the clock color mode aware.
 You can click this color mode button
 ${.components.widgets.button.ColorModeButton} to observe the changes yourself.

-Despite being easy to use, the canvas widget is extremely powerful, and you could use it to create dynamic effects, backgrounds, or even games.
+Despite being easy to use, the canvas widget is extremely powerful, and you could use it to create dynamic effects, full screen backgrounds, or even games.

 ### Modifier